Hawaii Minimum Coverage Car Insurance: Requirements and Costs (2024)

 Penalties for Driving Without Insurance in Hawaii

-In Hawaii, the cost of a ticket for driving without minimum coverage varies depending on whether it's your first offense or you've been caught before.
+In Hawaii, the cost of a ticket for driving without minimum coverage depends on whether it's your first offense or you've been caught before.
 Expect a fine for a first-time offense, but penalties are harsher for repeat offenses.

 • Vehicle registration suspension: Your ability to legally drive your car can be affected.

-• License suspension and reinstatement fee: Not having insurance could result in losing your license and paying an extra fee to get it back.
+• License suspension and reinstatement fee: Not having insurance could result in losing your license and paying an extra cost to get it back.

 • SR-22 requirement: You might have to prove future financial responsibility by filing an SR-22 form.